 Capacity Building Grants

-United Way of Snohomish County is excited to announce grant funding to increase the capacity of organizations whose mission broadly supports intergenerational poverty alleviation.
+United Way of Snohomish County is excited to announce $102,880 in grant funding to increase the capacity of 11 agencies whose missions support intergenerational poverty alleviation.

-Grantees will receive capacity building project funds, as well as technical support and participation in a learning community that will provide peer-to-peer support throughout the life of the grant.
+In addition to capacity building project funds, grantees will receive technical support, training and participate in a learning community that will provide peer-to-peer support throughout the life of the grant.

 About Capacity Building